EXCLUSIVE-Some 350,000 people in Ethiopia's Tigray in famine -U.N. document

 "On the risk of famine, it was noted that the unpublished IPC analysis figures were being disputed by the Ethiopian government, notably the estimated 350,000 people across Tigray believed to be in IPC 5 famine conditions," the June 7 document read.

-It also said the analysis, which diplomats said could be released publicly as soon as Thursday, had found that millions more across Tigray required "urgent food and agriculture/livelihoods support to avert further slides towards famine."
+The analysis, which diplomats said could be released publicly on Thursday, had found that millions more across Tigray required "urgent food and agriculture/livelihoods support to avert further slides towards famine".

+Fighting in Tigray broke out in November between government troops and the region's former ruling party, the Tigray People's Liberation Front (TPLF).

+Troops from neighboring Eritrea have also entered the conflict in support of the Ethiopian government.

+The violence has killed thousands of civilians and forced more than 2 million from their homes in the mountainous region.

-U.N. aid chief Mark Lowcock chairs the committee, which includes the U.N. children's agency UNICEF, the World Food Programme, the High Commissioner for Refugees, the World Health Organization and the International Committee of the Red Cross
+The committee, chaired by U.N. aid chief Mark Lowcock, includes the U.N. children's agency UNICEF, the World Food Programme, the High Commissioner for Refugees, the World Health Organization and the International Committee of the Red Cross.

-A senior Ethiopian diplomat in New York, speaking on condition of anonymity, confirmed the government disputed the analysis, questioning the survey methods and accusing the IPC of a lack of transparency and not enough consultation with relevant authorities.
+Mituku Kassa, head of Ethiopia's National Disaster Prevention and Preparedness Committee, said on Thursday a declaration of famine would be incorrect.
+He accused the TPLF of attacking aid convoys.

 The Ethiopian government's emergency task force on Tigray, Prime Minister Abiy Ahmed's office and the Foreign Ministry did not immediately respond to a request for comment.